rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 ## Introduction

 A long time ago, I was a little newbie computer user who heard that having a firewall was *supposed* to be super good.
-It would let me decide what got in, and what got out of my computer, right?
-But it mostly seemed to stop my video games from accessing the internet; I was *not* a happy camper.
+It would let me decide what got in and out of my computer, right??
+But it mostly seemed to stop my video games from accessing the internet; I was *not* a happy.

 Of course, if you're here, you probably have a better idea what a firewall is and what it does than I did.
-But if your firewall experience amounts to telling Windows Defender that yes, for the love of all that is holy, your new app is allowed to use the internet, don't worry.
-It says "for Beginners" up top; I've got you.
+But if your firewall experience amounts to telling Windows Defender that your new app is allowed to use the internet, don't worry.
+As indicated in this document title, this guide is for you (and other beginners)!

-In other words, my fellow nerds should be aware that there will be a lot of explanations incoming.

 So, let's talk about what we're here for. `firewalld` is the default firewall app packaged with Rocky Linux, and it's designed to be pretty simple to use.
-You just need to know a little bit about how firewalls work, and not be afraid to use the command line.
+You need to know a little about firewalls and not be afraid to use the command line.

 Here you'll learn: